avram-meir/grids-to-climdivs/README.md

 More recently, climate divisions were [defined for Alaska](https://www.ncdc.noaa.gov/news/climate-division-data-now-available-alaska), and Alaska data are now included in products such as the [National Centers for Environmental Information (NCEI)](https://www.ncei.noaa.gov/)'s [nClimDiv dataset](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00005).
 For Hawaii, six climate divisions consisting of the largest populated islands are defined.

-Traditionally, climate divisional data were estimated by using a weighted average of data from nearby stations; however, with the proliferation of high quality and high resolution gridded observational data now available, we can improve the quality of the climate divisions data by computing them from these gridded products.
-This software application provides a technique to compute degree days data from gridded products via the following steps:
+In the past, climate divisions data were estimated using a weighted average of data from nearby stations; however, with the availability of high quality and high resolution gridded observational datasets, climate divisions data should be computed from these gridded products.
+This software application provides a process to compute degree days data from gridded products using the following steps:

-1. Regrid the gridded input data to predefined grid maps of the 363 climate divisions (a 0.125 degree grid covering the CONUS to get the 344 CONUS divisions, and a 1/6th degree global grid to get the Alaska and Hawaii divisions) if needed
+1. A "map" file is provided using a 1/8th degree lat/lon grid over the CONUS listing which gridpoints fall within a climate division.
+A similar map file is provided using a 1/6th degree lat/lon grid over the globe listing which gridpoints fall within each Alaska division or Hawaiian island.
+2. If needed, input grids are regridded to match the resolution and domain of these map files using wgrib2 software.
+In order to perform this step, the input grid must have an example (template) in grib2 format to define the grid dimensions for the regrid.
-3. Take the straight average of the gridpoints falling within a divion to calculate that division's value
+3. Climate divisions data are computed using a straight average of the gridpoints that fall within each division.
+4. If needed, unit conversions or other calculations can be performed on the climate divisions data before output is written.
-4. Write the climate divisonal data to a pipe-delimited text file
+5. Climate divisions data are written to a pipe-delimited text file.

 ### Built With